As part of Access to Work, you may be eligible for:

 - a grant to help pay for practical support with your work

 - support with managing your mental health at work

 For these types of support, you must:

-- have a disability or health condition (physical or mental) that makes it hard for you to do parts of your job or get to and from work
+- have a physical or mental health condition or disability that means you need support to do your job or get to and from work

 - be 16 or over

-- live in England, Scotland or Wales - there’s a different system in Northern Ireland
+- live and work (or be about to start or return to work) in England, Scotland or Wales - there’s a different system in Northern Ireland

-You also need to have a paid job, or be about to start or return to one.
-A paid job could include:
+You need to have a paid job (or be about to start or return to one).

 - an apprenticeship

 You cannot get Access to Work support for voluntary work.